shoptimax/oxidjson/README.md

 This will execute composer.phar with it's configuration file composer.json.

-Composer will then create a "vendor" subdirectory, where it downloads and installs TONIC.
+Composer will then create a "vendor" subdirectory, where it downloads and installs the TONIC REST framework.

 The autoloader created in that vendor directory will then be used by the "/oxrest/oxrest.php" file.